-Depressive symptoms tied to doubled risk for Crohn'sJanuary 16th, 2013 in Psychology & Psychiatry /
+Depressive symptoms tied to doubled risk for Crohn'sJanuary 16, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Depressive symptoms are associated with a two-fold increase in risk of Crohn's disease (CD) but not ulcerative colitis (UC), according to research published in the January issue of Clinical Gastroenterology and Hepatology.

 Ashwin N. Ananthakrishnan, M.B.B.S., M.P.H., of Massachusetts General Hospital and Harvard Medical School in Boston, and colleagues prospectively collected data from 152,461 women who participated in either the Nurses' Health Study I or II.
 The authors sought to determine whether there is a link between depressive symptoms and the incidence of CD and UC.